4 Reasons To Standardize Your Enterprise Office Kitchen Program

 McKinsey also found that people reporting a positive employee experience have 16 times the level of employee engagement of those with a negative experience and are eight times more likely to stay.
 So not only is a standardized F&B program good for employees, it benefits employers too.

-4 Benefits of Standardizing Your Food & Beverage Program
+4 Benefits of Standardizing Your Office Food Service Program

 There are many ways to create a consistent employee experience—so why focus on food?
 Because it pays off in tangible (and tasty) ways.
 Here’s how: